tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 ## Carved pipe

-This pipe is carved to resemble the head of a dwarf, and the first time the pipe is smoked each day, the pipe smoke billows toward the nearest gold.
+This pipe is carved to resemble the head of a dwarf, and the first time the pipe is smoked each full recovery, the pipe smoke billows toward the nearest gold.
 Useless for finding treasure if the smoker of the pipe is carrying gold coins already.

 ## Chainmail sock puppet